-COGA will be partnering with the GeoClub, Global Engagement Office, Global Intercultural Research Center, and Students for Environmental Awareness and Sustainability to host the 4th Annual GeoQuiz Trivia Night at UCCS on November 19th at 6 pm in Clyde's Cafe in the University Center at UCCS.
-Students, staff, faculty, and the Colorado Springs Public are welcome to come participate in the quiz and get the chance to win some prizes.
-There will be free parking in lot 220 just south of Cragmor Hall from 6-8 pm and there will be food and beverages at the event.
+Each November, COGA partnered with the GeoClub, Global Engagement Office, Global Intercultural Research Center, and Students for Environmental Awareness and Sustainability to host a GeoQuiz Trivia Night at UCCS in Clyde's Cafe in the University Center at UCCS.
+Students, staff, faculty, and the Colorado Springs public participated in the quizzes and got the chance to test their global knowledge and win prizes.

 The Colorado Geographic Alliance is proud to announce that "Moving GIS into the Classroom" is one of the first seven programs to be accepted into the new Colorado STEMworks database, which was launched in January through a partnership among The Colorado Education Initiative (CEI), Colorado Technology Association (CTA), and Change the Equation (CTEq) to identify and promote effective STEM education programs.
 The programs also will become part of CTEq's national database.
 Read more about the project here.
 If your school or district is interested in exploring geospatial technology instruction for teachers, please contact COGA.